-Throughout this spring and summer, people in recovery from substance use disorder and those who support them have gathered – as many as two dozen at a time – for a dance party.
+Throughout this spring and summer on Friday nights, people in recovery from substance use disorder and those who support them have gathered – as many as two dozen at a time – for a dance party.

 They dance in their living rooms, bedrooms and kitchens.
 Some partygoers turn on flashing disco lights and don funky hats as they boogie to buoyant tunes spun by local DJ Craig Mitchell.
 They congregate virtually, using the online platform Zoom, as a way of finding connection at a time when physical proximity is not possible.

 Recovery Vermont, an advocacy group that serves as a resource for other state support centers, started hosting the weekly parties to offer a way to connect without contact.
 Personal relationships are crucial for people battling substance use disorder.

 “We know that to strengthen recovery what we need to do is build stronger connections,” said Peter Espenshade, president and CEO of Recovery Vermont, who attended one dance party in May while tending his outdoor grill.